theScrlLkKey/yt-dlp-tools/README.md

 - chat-player
   - displays chat replay in sync with a video playing in VLC
 - comment-viewer
-  - displays comments, replies, likes, and other metadata.
+  - displays comments, replies, and likes.
+- info-display
+  - displays description, likes/dislikes, views, and other metadata
   - subscriber counts, views, etc are from when the video was archived, not released (or live updating).
-- info-display
-  - displays description, likes/dislikes, views,

 you will need to enable VLC's http server, and set a password. put the password in a file named password.txt